 An abbreviation for "System."
 It is used in file names to denote files that are necessary for the system to boot and function correctly.
-It is also used as the name for the volume and directory that contain the operating system.
-See also <Sys>, [Sys], and [Sys]<Sys>.
+It is also used as the name for the volume ([Sys]) and directory (<Sys>) that contain the bootable operating system.